California’s Three Parent Law: How might it affect you?

 The 3rd parent law does not require a child to have more than two parents and does not automatically create more than two parents.
 Instead, the law allows a court to find that a child may have more than two parents.
 If there is an existing parent-child bond with more than two people, the court may find a child has three parents even over the objections of two of the parents.

 How can families protect against non-intended parents?

 The law is intended to protect families and children, not increase stress and court battles.
 The effects of the law are not yet settled, and things are changing quickly.
 There can be costs to the rights of existing parents that are incurred by recognizing additional ones.
-There are also potentially costs to children, whose attachments to adults may be stretched too thin by the legal recognition of additional parents.
+There are also potential costs to children, whose attachments to adults may be stretched too thin by the legal recognition of additional parents.
 Parents can protect against possible 3rd parent challenges by setting up binding legal agreements between involved adults before the child’s birth.
-If parents have not prepared an agreement or find themselves in court litigating these issues, they should direct their judge to the long history of case and statutory law focusing on the best interests and well being of the child.
-Moreover, there may be a good legal challenge to the third party asserting parentage to begin with.
+If parents have not prepared an agreement or find themselves in court litigating these issues, they should direct their judge to the long history of the case and statutory law focusing on the best interests and well-being of the child.
+Moreover, there may be a good legal challenge to the third party asserting parentage, to begin with.